Judicial Officers

 Coordinate space and facilities

-Automation support
+IT support

 Clerk of Court

-The Clerk of the Court functions as the chief non-judicial administrative officer of the Court is responsible for the development and operation of administrative and operational procedures which will result in the most effective and economical management of the Court.
+The Clerk of the Court functions as the chief non-judicial administrative officer of the Court and is responsible for the development and operation of administrative and operational procedures which will result in the most effective and economical management of the Court.

 Reporting Operations